evansavage/MP3-320-Kbps-Converter/README.md

 First, make sure you have two folders: one to read from (folder with all of your music) and one to write to (where the copies will be saved).
 I recommend making these folders parallel with one another (i.e. at the same level in your Finder or file explorer application).
 Then, place the `converter_mp3_320.py` file at the same level as those folders.

 You will need to make a few edits to the `converter_mp3_320.py` file.
-The `srcDir` (line 4) and `destDir` (line 5) variables should be rewritten to the names of the folder that you would like to read from and write to, respectively.
+The `srcDir` (line 4) and `destDir` (line 5) variables should be rewritten to the names of the folders that you would like to read from and write to, respectively.

 To execute the script, open a Terminal window and go to the location of the python file and source and destination directories.
 Type in: `python convert_mp3_320.py`, and the script will get to work!!